VisionarySuperstar/MetaNamesContract-Rust/mpc721-base/README.md

 # MPC721-Base Contract

-A fork of the base implementation of MPC721 contract to permit a hierarchy between tokens.
+The base implementation of MPC721 contract.

 # Actions